skolez/text-survival-game/README.md

 Artifacts:
 - Baseline PNGs are stored next to the test (via golden_toolkit).
 - Failure diffs appear under a local `failures/` folder (already gitignored).

+### C) CI automation (GitHub Actions)
+This repo includes a workflow that runs golden tests and web integration screenshots on every push.
+Screenshots are uploaded as CI artifacts.

 Why both?
 - Integration screenshots are great for docs and full app flows.